kamaleshv44/smart-crop-field-protection/README.md

 The system continuously checks soil moisture.
 If the soil is dry, it activates the water pump.
 If an obstacle is detected (like an animal or human), a buzzer is triggered to scare it away.

 **Circuit Diagram:**
-(Placeholder for the circuit diagram)
+circuit diagram available in 'circuit_diagram' image file.

 **Code:**
 The Arduino code is available in `main.ino` file.